laskaux-test/laskaux-test.github.io/_posts/2020-04-15-revolution-prelude.md

 > On the morning of Sunday, a day when there was leisure to read, the walls were placarded with the manifesto of the Cordeliers.
 It demanded an insurrection, and was signed with Danton's name.
 On Monday morning they rang the tocsin at the belfry of the convent, and the battalion of the district was drawn up and armed.

-Leading the Women's March is Stanislas-Marie Maillard, the same mod captain at the Bastille.
-The delegation is headed by **Jean-Joseph Mounier** (Jacques Penot), then president of the National Constituent Assembly, and includes **Louison Chabry** (Marion Grimault), a flowergirl who briefly appears at the beginning of the Café de Foy scene on 12 July.
+Leading the Women's March is Maillard, the same mod captain at the Bastille.
+The delegation is headed by **Jean-Joseph Mounier** (Jacques Penot), then president of the National Constituent Assembly, and includes the flowergirl Louison Chabry.

 > Mounier and the deputation, of which he was the head, six deputies of the Assembly and six women, who were joined by six other women, made their way with difficulty through the crowd in the Palace d'Armes, which had become a sea of pikes and muskets.
 The king received them with his customary graciousness.
 >